 Q. How can I pay?

 A. We accept cash, e-check, check, and credit card.
 Please make checks payable to “CHBA” and write your student’s name on the memo line, especially if your student does not share your last name.
 No matter how you pay, please check your monthly CHBA statement for charges your student may have incurred by getting new books or other supplies.

 A. After your first semester of participation, you will receive your new semester tuition invoices via email.
 Simply click the “Pay Now” button on your invoice, which takes you to a secure page that will prompt you for your account and bank routing numbers.
 You can even choose to have your payment method saved for future transactions!

 Q. When is payment due?

-A. Payments are due on the first week of class.
+A. Payments are due prior to the first day of class.
 If you are on a monthly dues schedule, your payments are due by 10th day of each month.

 Q. What if my family is having a financial crisis and I can’t afford band?

 A. Please don’t let money stop you from having your student participate in CHBA.
 Always contact the office to discuss your many options.
 Many of our students participate in our Member Fundraising Programs throughout the year.
 Most are able to dramatically subsidize or completely cover their semester cost through fundraising.

 Q. I’m interested in hosting a CHBA Beginning Band class at my school.
 Is that possible?